ashwingopalsamy/notes/golang/README.md

   - i.e For a struct 'X' having its pointer 'p', to access the struct using pointer we can use `p.X` instead of `(*p).X`
 - Go copies values when you pass them to functions/methods, so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.
 - When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception - the compiler won't help you here.
+- While pointers can point to the same memory location, the pointers themselves are stored in different locations.